Introduction

 4. Name Your Google Web Service

 Give this new Google Drive web service definition a meaningful name in the New Web Service (Created from Google Drive) template.
-This demonstration will be adding the .metadata.readonly scope to the Google Drive web service definition, so you could name this new web service Google Drive Metadata ReadOnly.
+This demonstration will add the .metadata.readonly scope to the Google Drive web service definition, so you could name this new web service Google Drive Metadata ReadOnly.

 5. Apply a Scope to the Google Web Service